ButtonMania/ButtonMania/README.md

 - `CORS_ORIGINS`: Accepts glob patterns and controls allowed CORS origins.

 In debug mode (GIN_MODE=debug), the server accepts requests from all origins, but in release mode (GIN_MODE=release), it only allows hosts listed in CORS_ORIGINS.

-## Localization

-ButtonMania supports multiple languages, including English and Russian.
-Motivational messages are generated on the server side and are located at `./backend/localization/<locale>/messages/<button_type>.txt` files.
-UI strings are managed on the client side and are located at `./fronted/src/locales/<locale>.json`. 🌍

 ## Contributing